Jonathan India Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.77).
+- The Nationals have a 4.75 team ERA that ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 113 total home runs at a clip of 1.4 per game (to rank 25th in baseball).
+- Corbin makes the start for the Nationals, his 18th of the season.
+He is 5-9 with a 4.93 ERA and 66 strikeouts through 96 2/3 innings pitched.

-- In his last time out on Wednesday against the Seattle Mariners, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering five hits.
+- In his last appearance on Wednesday against the Seattle Mariners, the lefty went seven scoreless innings while surrendering five hits.

-- In 10 games this season, the 26-year-old has put up an ERA of 4.91, with 7 strikeouts per nine innings.
-Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.